 Kharıbülbül: the flower, the festival, and Shusha's living symbol

-The story of the Kharıbülbül — the rare flower that grows around Shusha and became a symbol of Karabakh — and the music festival that carries its name.
-A cultural guide for travelers who want more than a checklist.
+The Kharıbülbül — the rare flower that grows around Shusha and became a symbol of Karabakh — and the music festival that carries its name.

 Some destinations have a building as their symbol.
 Shusha has a flower.
 The Kharıbülbül grows in the meadows around the city and almost nowhere else in the same way, and over time it has become one of the most recognizable emblems of Karabakh — printed, painted, and now attached to a festival that fills the city with music.